mc-robinson/benchmarking_platform_p23/README.md

 The original platform was written in python 2, and was found to be somehwhat difficult to run.
 Consequently, we have updated the code to be both python 2 and 3 compatible, for ease of use.
 Futherrmore, we have changed the structure of the code to facilitate benchmarking without the need for navigating the complicated file structure.

-The original code is contained in he subdirectory `benchmarking_platform_p3`.
+The original code is contained in the subdirectory `benchmarking_platform_p3`.
 Most of the code is unchanged excepting changes to allow for python 3 usage.
 However, several files have been changed more significantly in order to simplify usage.
 For example, most scripts have been changed to accept abolute -- instead of relative paths -- as parameters.

 ## Running the code